Transport in Cardiff: Junctions

-The A4232 (also known as the Peripheral Distributor Road) connects M4 junction 33 with junction 30 by bypassing through the south of the city.
+The A4232, also known as the Peripheral Distributor Road, connects M4 junction 33 with 30 by bypassing through the south of the city.
 From junction 33, exits are at Culverhouse Cross Interchange, Leckwith Interchange, Ferry Road Interchange (for Barry and Penarth) and Butetown, the road ends at Queen's Gate Roundabout, where the long-awaited Eastern Bay Link Road will eventually link with the Southern Way Link Road.
-It then goes onto the M4 at junction 30 via the A48 (Eastern Avenue) and the Pentwyn Link Road (A4232).
+It then continues to the M4 at junction 30, via the A48 (Eastern Avenue) and the Pentwyn Link Road (A4232).

-The A470 road is the main North – South Wales route running from Cardiff Bay to Llandudno via exits for the suburbs of Tongwynlais and Taff's Well.
-The A470 is a major road within the city that provides an important link with the Heads of the Valleys road, Mid and North Wales.
+The A470 is the main North–South Wales route running from Cardiff Bay to Llandudno, via exits for the suburbs of Tongwynlais and Taff's Well.
+It provides an important link with the Heads of the Valleys road to Mid and North Wales.

-As with many other cities car traffic has caused congestion problems and as such the council has designated bus lanes to improve transport into and out of the city centre.
-The Welsh Assembly Government is considering the introduction of variable congestion charging in the city centre, but only once there has been significant investment in the city's public transport network.
+As with many other cities car traffic has caused congestion problems and, as such, Cardiff Council has designated bus lanes to improve transport into and out of the city centre.
+The Welsh Assembly Government considered the introduction of variable congestion charging in the city centre, but only once there has been significant investment in the city's public transport network; the council formally backed away from a controversial city-wide road user congestion charge in July 2026.

-There are several road and rail bridges that cross the River Taff in Cardiff.
-These include the Clarence Road Bridge, a comparatively modern bridge which replaced a swing bridge.
-The original bridge was named after the Duke of Clarence.
+There are several road and railway bridges that cross the river Taff, including the Clarence Road Bridge.
+This is comparatively modern, having replaced a swing bridge that was demolished in 1975, and is named after the Duke of Clarence.

-Much of Cardiff's central shopping zone is pedestrianised, and further pedestrianisation is planned as part of the current St David's 2 regeneration scheme.
+Much of Cardiff's central shopping zone is pedestrianised; further pedestrianisation is planned as part of the St David's 2 regeneration scheme.